Old Fashioned Vegetable Beef Soup (with Fall-Apart Tender Beef)

 • For an Irish version, pop in some Yukon gold or red russet potatoes, bay leaves, turnips, rosemary, and barley.

-• You could make this soup with ground beef and reduce the cook time to a brief 30-minute simmer to blend the flavors.
+• You could make this soup as a ground beef recipe and reduce the cook time to a brief 30-minute simmer to blend the flavors.

 • Mix up the vegetables you use: I love to use leeks instead of onion and/or add a quarter of a cabbage (thinly sliced) to saute at the start.